betfair-datascientists/betfair-datascientists.github.io/src/modelling/stakingMethods.md

 |<p>6.
 Kelly Staking</p><p></p>|<p>- Theoretically, it gives the “best” balance of risk vs reward</p><p>- Varies bet size based on assumed edge</p><p></p>|<p>- Variance is high, bank can be very erratic</p><p>- Kelly assumes full knowledge of what our edge is.
 Given we will never know this with certainty, it may lead us to stake too much on low or negative edge bets.</p><p></p>|

 ### Simulation results

+The following simulation is based on artificial parameters set by Betfair to illustrate the effects of different staking strategies.
+Of course, gambling is not a reasonable strategy for financial betterment.

 |**Staking method**|**Simulation results**|
 | :- | :- |